jugordon/AzureConsumptionFabric/README.md

    ![Trigger wizard](https://github.com/jugordon/AzureConsumption/blob/main/resources/powerbitransform.png)
 4. Configure the source for each of the tables
    ![Trigger wizard](https://github.com/jugordon/AzureConsumption/blob/main/resources/powerbiconfiguresource.png)
-5. Change the server endpoint, login with your SQL user and select the tables
+5. Change the server endpoint, use the SQL endpoint of your warehouse
    ![Trigger wizard](https://github.com/jugordon/AzureConsumption/blob/main/resources/powerbiconfigureServer.png)
 6. After you see that your PowerBI data shows your data, click on Publish and select the workspace.